Answering Your Questions – 24 May 2020 (Reviewed and Updated – 27 February 2023 )

 Answering your questions on Kawasaki Disease, PIMS-TS, Covid-19 and Children

 What is PIMS-TS?

 PIMS-TS stands for paediatric inflammatory multisystem syndrome temporally related to Sars-CoV-2.
-There have been recent reports of cases of children severely ill in hospital due this rare inflammatory illness in the UK, Europe and the USA.
-Some doctors think this may be a delayed immune reaction to Covid-19 occurring after the acute (initial) infection.
+There have been reports of cases of children severely ill in hospital due this inflammatory illness in the UK, Europe and the USA.
+Doctors think this may be a delayed immune reaction to Covid-19 occurring after the acute (initial) infection.
 The presenting signs and symptoms are sometimes like those of bad cases of Kawasaki Disease, and sometimes like other severe diseases (e.g. Toxic Shock Syndrome).
 In fact, PIMS-TS is distinct from Kawasaki Disease, particularly in relation to treatment and frequency and severity of coronary artery complications.
 Since it is occurring at a time when Covid-19 is around, doctors are investigating all cases in the UK to understand more about why this might be.
 (1)

 Of course, this means that some children with Kawasaki Disease will be included in this Covid-19 research work, due to initial uncertainty about what is making them unwell.

 Does this type of illness just affect children?

 No, adults are affected by inflammatory illness thought to be caused by Covid-19 as well, sometimes referred to as “cytokine storm”.
-The press spotlight is on children at the moment but the type of symptoms being seen in children with PIMS-TS are also being seen in adults.
+The press spotlight is on children but the type of symptoms being seen in children with PIMS-TS are also seen in adults.
 In particular, this severe systemic inflammation has resulted in clinical trials exploring treatments to switch this off using immune suppressing drugs in adults, with children being very recently included as well.
 (2)